Obama's going to go ahead and release more interrogation photos to prove what a rotten, mean bunch of SOBs the U.S. military and the CIA is.

 There's no law requiring him to do this.

-It's not Obama has to, it's not Obama must, it's Obama wants to.
+It's not Obama has to.

 I guarantee you there is nothing good that can come from this.

-Greetings, Rushlin Ball, the EIB network.
+Greetings, Rushland Boy, the EIB Network.

-As we have more fun than a human being should be allowed to have.
+Great to have you here, folks, as we have more fun than a human being should be allowed to have.

-Telephone number 800-282-2882, the email address Lrushbo at EIBNet.com.
+Telephone number 800-282-2882, the email address lrushbow at EIBNet.com.

-Now, this, if if it is signed, which it will be, of course, this is the same United States Senate that all during the 90s passed a whole bunch of bills designed to get those mean cable companies to treat you fairly and to lower your cable prices.
+Now, this, if it is signed, which it will be, of course, this is the same United States Senate that all during the 90s passed a whole bunch of bills designed to get those mean cable companies to treat you fairly and to lower your cable prices.

-And I just want you to go back, and I want you to remember from the 90s through today how your cable bills have gotten cheaper, and how you're happier and how boy, you're so glad the U.S. Senate fixed that problem.
+And I just want you to go back and I want you to remember from the 90s through today how your cable bills have gotten cheaper and how you're happier and how, boy, you're so glad the U.S. Senate fixed that problem.

 Any of you had your cable bills getting cheaper other than by giving up service?